lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ##### Indirect Method - Encrypted Certificate
 {: id="sect-5.2.8.3.2"}

-The "indirect" method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the CA return the requested certificate in encrypted form, see {{sect-5.2.2}}.
+The indirect method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the CA return the requested certificate in encrypted form, see {{sect-5.2.2}}.
 This method is indicated in the CertRequest by requesting the encrCert option in the subsequentMessage choice of POPOPrivKey.

 ~~~~
                 EE                         RA/CA